What Can I Do If I Was Fired Without Cause?

 If you have been terminated without cause but you think you were wrongfully terminated, you may be able to pursue a wrongful termination lawsuit against your employer for their actions.
 You will need to prove the actual reason for your termination was illegal.
 This will require proving that you were victim of workplace discrimination, protected under whistleblower laws, or that your termination violated a company policy or contract.

 The first step is to try to establish why you were fired.
+You will need to demonstrate that your termination was not without cause, but rather for an unlawful reason.
 While remaining calm, you may be able to ask for a reason.
 Maintain any correspondence when trying to establish a reason.
 If you do not receive one, you may still be able to file a claim.

 You’ll next need to gather and maintain any evidence to prove that you were wrongfully terminated.
 If you believe you were wrongfully terminated for a discriminatory reason, you may need the following evidence: